AdamDorn/Property-Insurance-Dashboards/README.md

 **Adam Dorn**
 Aspiring Data Analyst/Data Scientist | Background: Food Science → Insurance Analytics
-📍 Wisconsin | Passion for business insights & data-driven decision-making
+Passion for business insights & data-driven decision-making

+---

+## Data Source

+This project uses the publicly available **[Home Insurance Dataset](https://www.kaggle.com/datasets/tejashvi14/home-insurance)** from Kaggle.
+The dataset is released under a **[CC0: Public Domain License](https://creativecommons.org/publicdomain/zero/1.0/)**, which allows unrestricted use and sharing.
+Attribution is appreciated but not required.

+---